-We will look at why vision is blurred when you have short-sight, long-sight or astigmatism, as well as the anatomy of the cornea and how the lasers change their shape to correct eyesight.
+We will look at why vision is blurred when you have short-sight, long-sight or astigmatism, as well as the anatomy of the cornea and how refractive surgery changes the shape of the eye to correct eyesight.

 Technology has moved on a lot since then with the method of how laser eye surgery works evolving over time.

 Briefly, how laser eye surgery works is by changing the curvature of the cornea.
 Light entering at the front will then be correctly focused on the retina at the back of the eye.
 This results in a clear image without the need for glasses or contact lenses.

-Vision correction is defined by two main types of laser surgery – 1) LASIK and 2) PRK (also known as LASEK).
+Vision correction is defined by two main types of laser surgery:

-LASIK is by far the most popular method, with more than 95% of procedures performed using this approach.
+LASIK surgery is by far the most popular method, with more than 95% of procedures performed using this approach.

 The main difference lies in where the collagen is removed.
 It is either on the surface as in LASEK/PRK, or from slightly deeper layers by creating a superficial flap in the LASIK procedure.